ussian/Vim-Config/Arch Base Install + Grub (BIOS).md

 ```
 ### Arch Linux iso image Boot Menu <BR>
 Boot the Arch install media (USB, CD/DVD etc.)<BR>
-You do this by rebooting and at the beginning of the startup process (ie. BIOS startup) and hiting F9 (or whatever F# button that opens the bootmenu). <BR>
+You do this by rebooting and at the beginning of the startup process (ie. BIOS startup) and hiting F9 (or whatever F# button that opens the bootmenu) and then choosing your install media. <BR>
 If it´s booted correctly into the bootmedia, it should greet you with an Arch Linux menu and the following options <BR><BR>
     `Boot Arch Linux (x86_64)` (x86_64 means 64 bit) <BR>
     `Boot Arch Linux (i686)` (i686 means 32 bit) <BR>